 If you are staking your claim to a territory, PPC would be a reasonable choice.
 The various leading online advertisers allow you to tweak your audience in almost any way you choose, such as by location or demographic factors.
 Options get about as specific as you can imagine.

-If you wish to learn more about promoting your law practice through PPC or have any questions regarding digital marketing for your legal firm, contact FORWARD marketing at (888) 590-9687.
+If you wish to learn more about promoting your law practice through PPC or have any questions regarding digital marketing for your legal firm, contact FORWARD Lawyer Marketing at (888) 590-9687.